fivetran/dbt_mixpanel/README.md

 **Note:**: This date range will not affect the `number_of_new_users` column in the `mixpanel_daily_events` or `mixpanel_monthly_events` models.
 This metric will be *true* new users.

-### Timeline Event Filters
+### Global Event Filters
-There are two timeline models in this package, `mixpanel_daily_events` and `mixpanel_monthly_events`.
-Each timeline model aggregates activity metrics for each type of tracked event.
-However, you may want to place filters on all or individual events, or even completely filter out certain events.
+In addition to limiting the date range, you may want to employ other filters to remove noise from your event data.

-To filter events in these timeline models, add the following variable to your `dbt_project.yml` file.
-It will be applied as a `WHERE` clause when selecting from `mixpanel_event`.
+To apply a global filter to events (and all models in this package), add the following variable to your `dbt_project.yml` file.
+It will be applied as a `WHERE` clause when selecting from the source table, `mixpanel.event`.

 ```yml
 # dbt_project.yml